mowangdk/enhancements/keps/sig-storage/4958-csi-sidecars-all-in-one/README.md

 This section is incredibly important for producing high-quality, user-focused documentation such as release notes or a development roadmap.
-It should be possible to collect this information before implementation begins, in order to avoid requiring implementors to split their attention between writing release notes and implementing the feature itself.
+It should be possible to collect this information before implementation begins, in order to avoid requiring implementers to split their attention between writing release notes and implementing the feature itself.
 KEP editors and SIG Docs should help to ensure that the tone and content of the `Summary` section is useful for a wide audience.